These policies are in effect for the 2022-2023 academic year. Information for the 2023-2024 year will become available in March.

 Classes & Ensembles

-Students may withdraw from courses and ensembles and receive a refund according to the following schedule:
+Students may withdraw from courses, chamber music groups and jazz ensembles and receive a refund according to the following schedule:

 Exceptional refund requests will be reviewed when the request is made in writing with adequate documentation.